 Internally, all three pistols in the collection are almost identical.
 The pistons are fundamentally identical in design.
 They all have two cocking slots and notches which is strange as only one is required.
 The heart-shaped early variant (serial number 31) and the later variant (serial number 850) both have roughly finished pistons.
 However, the other early variant (serial number 113), has a finely finished piston.
 Neither the pistons nor the end caps are stamped.
 Therefore I assume that these are interchangeable between pistols.

 On the other hand, the piston seals of all three pistols are very different.
 The heart-shaped variant had a leather cup seal with a rubber insert and a very damaged screw.
 The screw thread was almost completely stripped, the shank was bent and the head was also bent at an angle.
-I’m not sure if it was hammered into the piston or damaged through hitting the end of the compression chamber!
+I’m not sure if it was hammered into the piston or damaged by hitting the end of the compression chamber!
 Luckily the compression chamber and the thread in the piston are ok!

 The other early variant pistol was fitted with a piston seal that was fashioned from two leather discs roughly cut from a belt.
-The two discs were secured in place by a countersunk screw and countersunk flat washer.
+The two discs were secured in place by a countersunk screw and a countersunk flat washer.

 However, the later variant pistol had a thick leather disc held in place under a red synthetic washer of similar thickness.
 The end of the washer is recessed to take the head of a wide flat slotted screw.
 Of all the piston washer screws, this one appears original and has a much smaller thread than the others.
 The other two securing screws are both countersunk and of similar thread size.
 However, all three screw threads are incompatible with each other.